demirhany/business_website/README.md

 - A simple business website.
-- In this project there is no JavaScript codes, mostly HTML 5 and CSS usage.
+- In this project there is no JavaScript codes, only HTML5 and CSS are used.

 #### HTML code